Please see the FAQs below but if they do not address any questions you may have, please contact email@example.com

 What we're doing

 Composting food waste in halls of residence

-We are gradually introducing food waste recycling into all our student halls of residences, giving students the opportunity to divert even more of their potential waste away from landfill and contribute help the College achieve their targets
+We have food waste recycling in all our student halls of residences, giving students the opportunity to divert even more of their potential waste away from landfill and contribute help the College achieve their targets

 How you can help

 We’re making good ongoing progress regarding the reuse and recycling of waste but we do need everyone’s assistance and contribution to ensure we reach our recycling targets.